Prolactin is a hormone released by the pituitary gland. The prolactin test measures the amount of prolactin in the blood.

 People with the following conditions may have high prolactin levels:

-If your prolactin levels are high, the test may be repeated in the early morning after an 8-hour fast.
+If your prolactin level is high, the test may be repeated in the early morning after an 8-hour fast.

 Other risks associated with having blood drawn are slight but may include: